SarthakTandon9/Machine-Learning-Based-Quant/README.md

-# Machine-Learning-Based-Quant
-- Machine Learning Strategy which uses portfolio optimization to pick stocks, and trading strategies are applied to the picked stocks.
+# Machine Learning Based Quant Strategy
+"Overview"
+This strategy uses a Gradient Boosting Model to interpret multiple signals generated throughout trading, and determine if they're a win or a loss.
+I have also suggested a portfolio optimization script we can co-integrate with this, to optimize return over a larger period of time.